espakm/fmmi/README.md

 2  3  6  7
 ```

-So that we can compute the inverse of any invertible matrix, I implemented the
+So that we can compute the inverse of any invertible matrix, the original
-original blockwise inversion algorithm, which the algorithm of the article is
+blockwise inversion algorithm has been implemented, which the algorithm of the
-based on.
+article is based on.

 In contrast with the algorithm of the article, the implemented algorithm uses
 six matrix multiplications and two matrix inversions.
 (The algorithm of the